ACFR-RPG/tello-driver-ros/README.md

 ## Video Glitch Filtering
 Glitch will appear if the connection between the tello and your device is not good.
 A filtering mechanism is added.
 To apply this, go to /nodes and read the instruction

+## IMU
+The update rate of the IMU on tello is 15Hz.
+It is too low for any Visual-Inertial estimator like (VINS-Mono or Orb-SLAM3)